marcodelmastro/ESIPAP-2019/README.md

 ## Homework

 I will leave things to do by yourself from day to day, in order to consolidate what we learned during the lectures.
-Instructions will appear in the [Homework](directory).
+Instructions will appear in the [Homework](Homework) directory.

 ## Analysis exercise